 Although they look exactly like 2D QR Codes, 3D QR Codes are created using dedicated 3D printers.

 Unlike 2D QR codes that have squares, 3D ones have boxes.
-Moreover, the latter can hold more information and is usually used by manufacturers or warehouses that need such capabilities.
+Moreover, the latter can hold more information and usually, manufacturers or warehouses use them that need such capabilities.

 Besides the above-mentioned two types of QR codes, they can also be classified as static and dynamic QR codes.